AnyLogic

 We provide you with two blocks for routing agents to different flowchart branches: SelectOutput and SelectOutput5.

-The decision which output port of the SelectOutputOut block the agent will choose is made not when the agent enters the SelectOutputOut block, but earlier, when the agent completes its operation in the preceding flowchart block.
-It is implemented this way because agents do not spend any time in the SelectOutputOut block and are instantly forwarded to the next flowchart block, so we need to make sure first that this block is able to accept the agent (e.g. it can be a closed Hold block or full Queue).
-That is why the availability of the further route within the flowchart is calculated in advance, before letting the agent exit the current block and enter the SelectOutputOut block.
+The SelectOutputOut block that the agent is sent to is determined by the settings of the associated SelectOutputIn and SelectOutputOut blocks.
+By default, the routing decision occurs is made before the agent completes its operation in the block preceding SelectOutputIn.
+It is implemented this way because agents do not spend any time in the SelectOutputIn or SelectOutputOut blocks, so they are instantly forwarded to the next flowchart block.
+This is why we need to make sure first that the next block can accept the agent (because, for example, it can be a closed Hold block or full Queue).
+Thus, the availability of the further route within the flowchart is calculated in advance, before letting the agent exit the current block and enter the SelectOutputIn block.

 To implement a custom routing to N flowchart branches